undefinedDarkness/ricing-guide/src/how-to-rice-thing.md

 Customizing emacs is 90% about your own passion, There is a lot you can do

-#### How to make it fast
-A pretty useless pursuit since emacs comes with its daemon mode which ought to take care of most people's need for speed, But this is kinda fun so a few basic tips are here to make it faster at starting up:

->>>
-Some of these techniques for fast startup I've documented in our [FAQ](https://github.com/hlissner/doom-emacs/blob/develop/docs/faq.org#how-does-doom-start-up-so-quickly).

-The highlights are:

-- I suppress garbage collection during startup,
-- I lazy load our package manager.
-This means avoiding package-initialize or, if you use straight like Doom does, bootstrapping straight.
-It also means no 200+ package-installed-p checks on startup.
-- Package autoloads files are concatenated into one, large file.
-This saves on hundreds of file reads at startup (assuming you have hundreds of packages installed).
-I byte-compile it too.
-- Almost all our packages are lazy loaded (iirc, 2-3 out of 300 are not).

-The biggest gains come from lazy loading packages.
-Especially the big ones, like org, helm, and magit.
-Doom goes a bit further with this.
-A couple examples:

-- Dozens of packages (like recentf, savehist, autorevert, etc) are deferred until your first input (pre-command-hook) or the first file is opened (:before after-find-file).
-- Org's babel packages aren't loaded all at once with org-babel-do-load-languages, but on demand when their src blocks are encountered (fontified) or executed.
-Same with its export backends.
-- Doom loads some larger packages incrementally while it is idle. i.e. After 2s afk, it loads one of dash, f, s, with-editor, git-commit, package, eieio, lv, then transient every second, before finally loading magit (these are its dependencies).
-This process bows out when it detects user activity, and continues later when Emacs has been idle again for 2s.
-This helps with that first-time-load delay when starting magit. org and helm get similar treatment.
-- If you use the daemon, the incremental-loader just loads them all immediately.

-Besides that, I've collected tidbits of elisp over the years that appear to help startup time, sometimes inexplicably.
-Here are a couple off the top of my head:

-    (add-to-list 'default-frame-alist '(font .
-"Fira Code-14")) instead of (set-frame-font "Fira Code-14" t t).
-The latter does more work than the former, under the hood.

-    (setq frame-inhibit-implied-resize t) -- Emacs resizes the (GUI) frame when your newly set font is larger (or smaller) than the system default.
-This seems to add 0.4-1s to startup.

-    (setq initial-major-mode 'fundamental-mode) -- I don't need the scratch buffer at startup.
-I have it a keybind away if I do.
-Starting text-mode at startup circumvents a couple startup optimizations (by eager-loading a couple packages associated with text modes, like flyspell), so starting it in fundamental-mode instead helps a bit.

-    An odd one: tty-run-terminal-initialization adds a couple seconds to startup for tty Emacs users when it is run too early.
-After deferring it slightly, this doesn't appear to be an issue anymore.
-Not a big tty Emacs user, so YMMV.
->>>hlissner - Author of DOOM Emacs
-(check the FAQ linked, it has a few more useful tricks)

-There are also a few useful tricks documented [in f2k's emacs](github.com/fortuneteller2k/.emacs.d) config as well.

-#END f

 #f Chromium
 Most chromium based browers do not support anything more than marginal theming, It is possible to affect a few changes by your gtk theme [[example](https://github.com/phocus/gtk/blob/master/scss/gtk-3.0/applications/_chromium.scss)]